rodrigo-castellano/Grounding-Methods/README.md

 # Grounding Methods for Neural-Symbolic AI

 This repository contains the code for the paper: **Grounding Methods for Neural-Symbolic AI** by Rodrigo Castellano Ontiveros, Francesco Giannini, Marco Gori, Giuseppe Marra and Michelangelo Diligenti.
+Accepted at International Joint Conference on Artificial Intelligence (IJCAI) 2025.

 ## Training